daschatten/mcc/README.md

 Recordings:
 * Recorded: List recordings.
 Filter for title, subtitle and recording group are available.
 Sorting is enabled for some columns.
-* Upcoming: List upcoming recordings.
-Only next 15 at the moment.
-Second view is available as calendar view.
+* Upcoming: List upcoming recordings, only next 15 at the moment.
+Second view with all upcoming recordings is available as calendar view.

 Status:
 * Backend: Backend information.
 Version, Load, EPG Info.
 * Tuner: Tuner status and some information about tuner, card input and video source configuration.
-* Storage: List of storage groups and detailed information about space used total and per recording group (Details only list titles with more than 1 recording).
+* Storage: List of storage groups and detailed information about space used total and per recording group (Details only list titles with a minimum of two recordings).

 Guide:
 * Some experimental guide views.
 Use "Day multi view" to schedule recordings with "one click record" feature.